-International Mother Language Day (IMLD) is a worldwide annual observance held on 21 February to promote awareness of linguistic and cultural diversity and promote multilingualism.
+International Mother Language Day (IMLD) is a worldwide annual observance held on 21 February.
+It aims to promote awareness of linguistic and cultural diversity and promote multilingualism.

 The date represents 21st February 1952, when four young students were killed in Dhaka, the capital of Bangladesh, because of Bengali and Urdu language controversy.